lukso-network/docs/docs/standards/smart-contracts/utils/lsp6-key-manager-utils.md

 :::

-This library should be used to querry the permissions that a controller address has for a Key Manager Controlled ERC725 Account.
+Library that contains helper functions to query ERC725Y data keys related to LSP6.
+They can be used to retrieve permissions, Allowed Calls or ERC725Y Data Keys related to controller addresses.

 ## Functions